ERP Cost Comparison: Which is Cheaper: Cloud or On-Premises?

 On-premise ERP solutions typically require an upfront capital expense for hardware and software licenses.
 This can be a large initial investment but may be beneficial for some companies that prefer to structure their costs as capital expenses rather than ongoing operating expenses.

-Additional Cost Considerations for Cloud and On-Premises
+Additional Considerations for Cloud and On-Premises ERP Cost Comparisons

-There aren’t necessarily strict parallels between the cost of cloud and the cost of on-premises.
+• Subscription prices and license cost aren’t the end of the ERP cost discussion, but merely a starting point.
+And there aren’t necessarily strict parallels between the cost of cloud and the cost of on-premises.
 Both have unique structures and, therefore, bring with them different costs.
 Cost considerations to keep in mind include:

 • ERP Implementation costs: On-premise software often requires a large upfront investment in hardware, software, and infrastructure to get started.
 Cloud-based solutions typically require lower upfront costs and can be implemented quickly.
 That said, neither on premise nor cloud ERP implementation is a DIY project.
 Unless a company has a deep IT bench with lots of experience working with the exact ERP package they purchase, hiring an ERP consultant is a necessity.
 They should act as the subject matter expert, guiding all areas of the project management process.